- Chart

 Disclaimers:

-The information provided is for informational purposes only and does not constitute financial advice.
-Market share data is estimated and based on publicly available information and may not be precise.
-Historical financial performance is not indicative of future results.
+This JSON output is generated for informational purposes only and is based on publicly available data.
+It does not constitute financial advice, investment recommendations, or an endorsement of Old National Bancorp.
+Market share data and financial metrics are estimates and subject to change.
 Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.